Israel hits Syrian army on Golan after 'errant' cross-border fire

 Prime Minister Benjamin Netanyahu and President Vladimir Putin on Monday agreed to set up an Israeli-Russian coordination team to prevent the countries accidentally trading fire in Syria.

-Israel captured the western Golan in the 1967 Middle East war and annexed it, a move not recognized internationally.
+Israel captured the western Golan in the 1967 Middle East war and annexed it, a move not recognised internationally.

 (Reporting by John Davison; editing by Andrew Roche)